 Without receiving any salary or compensation or other source of income whatsoever for 20 years, Sanjay in effect committed career suicide when he dedicated the prime youth of his life to helping the poor and those afflicted by floods, famine, and earthquake in India and around the world.

-The yoga practiced by Sanjay is the completely undiluted form of Ashtanga and Hatha Yoga as practiced similarly by the monks and sages of yore.
+The yoga practiced by Sanjay is the completely undiluted form of Ashtanga and Hatha Yoga practiced by the monks and sages of yore.

-For the past 10 years, Sanjay remained mostly on ‘sabbatical’ to research, write, meditate, and practice what he experienced as a monk in the real world.
+For the past 10 years, Sanjay remained mostly on ‘sabbatical’ to document, research, and write about his life transforming experience.

 Now he’s back within the public, speaking, sharing, and serving!